-You've been though an emotionally and psychologically devastating experience.
+You've been through an emotionally and psychologically devastating experience.
 You feel totally raw and vulnerable.
 And then you are essentially told you're a liar and/or that there's not enough evidence and any action is POINTLESS.

 Just 57 out of 310 reported rapes or sexual assault accused perpetrators are arrested.

 Not many people want to put themselves through that, whether they're in the public eye or not.
-In fact just one third of people do.
+In fact just one-third of people do.

 So let's assume you did manage to go to the police, and they did believe you, and they did find some evidence to take to trial.
 You now have to expose your shame, your psychological scars, SUBMIT to deeply personal questioning from nasty lawyers while RELIVING THE TRAUMA all over again in a totally PUBLIC FORUM.

 Without a doubt, you will have your morals, your character and your decency trashed in that courtroom.
 You will be treated by the defence like a whore and will be once again be stripped bare.

 Only the bravest of the brave can go through this and I was not ever going to be one of them.
 I was already traumatised enough.